The geometric Cauchy problem for rank-one submanifolds: Codimension reduction

+In this section we present a sufficient condition for the solution of our geometric Cauchy problem to admit a reduction of its codimension.

-\begin{definition}[{\cite[p.~16]{berndt2016}}] $M$ is said to be a \textit{full submanifold} if it is not contained in any totally geodesic submanifold $S$ of $\widetilde{M}$ with $\dim S < \dim \widetilde{M}$.
-If $M$ is not full, one says that there is a \textit{reduction of the codimension of} $M$. \end{definition}
+Let $M^{m}$ be a submanifold of a Riemannian manifold $\widetilde{M}^{m+n}$.
+Recall that $M$ is said to be a \textit{full submanifold} if it is not contained in any totally geodesic submanifold $S$ of $\widetilde{M}$ with $\dim S < \dim \widetilde{M}$.
+If $M$ is not full, then one says that there is a \textit{reduction of the codimension of} $M$ \cite[p.~16]{berndt2016}.

-A key result about codimension reduction was given by J. Erbacher in 1971:
+A key result about codimension reduction was given by Erbacher in 1971.

-\begin{theorem}[\cite{erbacher1971}] Assume $\widetilde{M}^{m+n}$ is of constant sectional curvature.
-If the first normal space of $M$ is invariant under parallel translation with respect to the normal connection and is of constant dimension $l$, then $M$ is not full.
+\begin{theorem}[\cite{erbacher1971}] Assume that $\widetilde{M}^{m+n}$ has constant sectional curvature.
+If the first normal space of $M$ is invariant under parallel translation with respect to the normal connection and has constant dimension $l$, then $M$ is not full.
 In particular, $M$ is contained in an $(m+l)$-dimensional totally geodesic submanifold of $\widetilde{M}^{m+n}$. \end{theorem}